totallynotbrent/Sage/local-learning-agent-spec.md

 The application should not hard-code the API key or require a cloud account of its own.

+**Target platform (decided):** a single Raspberry Pi (64-bit ARM64/aarch64, 4–8 GB RAM class) running Raspberry Pi OS.
+The backend is **Python 3.11** built with **FastAPI** and served by **uvicorn**; the same process also serves the frontend.
+The app binds to `0.0.0.0` so it is reachable from a laptop or phone on the local network rather than only from the Pi itself.
+The Freebuff model endpoint runs on the same Pi by default, so `FREEBUFF_BASE_URL=http://127.0.0.1:8877/v1` remains the default and stays overridable.

 ## 2. Product inspiration and intended learning philosophy

 The supplied transcript describes an AI teacher that reduces the inefficiency of many learners sharing a one-size-fits-many teaching outlet.
 The intended tutor should instead adapt its teaching path and explanations to the learner's current understanding.